 As we already discussed, an easy way to help prevent thrombophlebitis is by making sure you are not sitting or standing for long periods of time.
 Movement will help your circulation, so whether you’re at your desk at work or on a plane, make sure you’re moving around once every hour.
 As well, stay hydrated and wear compression hose if possible.

-If you’re worried about possibly suffering from thrombophlebitis, the best first step to take is making an appointment to come into our office and meet with Dr. Fox.
+If you’re worried about possibly suffering from thrombophlebitis, the best first step to take is making an appointment to come into our office and meet with Dr. Susan Fox.
 Superficial thrombophlebitis can usually be diagnosed by a physical examination of your body and a review of your family history.
 However, to diagnose deep-vein thrombophlebitis we may need to perform additional tests including an ultrasound t to see how your veins are returning blood to the heart.
 Usually the physician even with a superficial clot will get an ultrasound to make sure that there is no deep vein clot associated with it.

 Can Thrombophlebitis be Treated?